qlbm -- A Quantum Lattice Boltzmann Software Framework: Results

 \subsection{Algorithmic scalability}

 We begin analyzing the scalability of the QTM algorithm \citep{schalkers2024efficient} expressed as the high-level circuit that \qlbm~generates as a platform-agnostic quantum circuit.
 The simple specifications through which users configure \qlbm~makes it such that many different parameters can be isolated and analyzed independently.
 For the purposes of this experiment, we select the number of objects within the fluid domain and the number of grid points in each dimension as the subjects of the analysis, because of their impact on the structure and depth of the quantum circuit.
 We consider the depth of the circuit and the time it takes \qlbm~to assemble it.
 To mitigate the effects of noise, we execute each experiment 5 times.

-The aim of this analysis is to highlight how \qlbm~facilitates the experimental analysis of quantum circuit implementation.
-For an in-depth complexity analysis of the complexity of the algorithm, we point the reader to Section 7 of \cite{schalkers2024efficient}. \Cref{fig:res-1-algo-scalability} displays the experimental results.
+We note that the QTM algorithm requires $\sum_j \lceil \log_2 N_{g_j} \rceil$ positional qubits, $\sum_j \lceil \log_2 N_{v_j} \rceil$ velocity qubits, and $4d-2$ ancilla qubits, where $d$ is the number of spatial dimensions of the system, $N_{g_j}$ is the number of gridpoints the lattice spans across dimension $j$, and $N_{v_j}$ is the number of discrete velocities in that dimension.
+Throughout our experiments, we select algorithms with either $2$ or $3$ dimensions and between $16\times16$ and $512\times512\times512$ gridpoints, which require between $18$ and $43$ qubits, which may be reduced by either $1$ or $2$ by the adaptive register setup mechanism.
+For an in-depth analysis of the qubit register setup and of the complexity of the algorithm, we point the reader to Sections 3 and 7 of \cite{schalkers2024efficient}, respectively.

 \Cref{fig:res-1-algo-duration-2d} and \Cref{fig:res-1-algo-duration-3d} show the how dimensionality, grid refinement, and geometry affect the time it takes for \qlbm~to assemble the quantum circuits.
 Dimensionality and grid refinement both affect the number of qubits required to simulate the system, and as such they introduce additional linear complexity in the circuit.
 The number of (cuboid) obstacles has a similarly significant and linear on the assembly duration.
 This behavior is expected, as the implementation of QTM algorithm reuses structurally identical comparator operators to determine which populations to stream, for each edge and surface of an object.
 Of note is that the majority of the complexity of the QTM algorithm stems from reflection.
 Increasing the number of obstacles from 1 (median assembly time $5.35 \si{\second}$) to 5 (median assembly time $34.8\si{\second}$) causes a similar proportional increase in assembly time ($6.50$) as increasing the dimensionality of the system from 2D (median assembly time $5.38$) to 3D (median assembly time $37.4$) while keeping the number of obstacles fixed (proportional increase $6.96$).
 The assembly duration increases are consistent with the number of gates of the algorithm shown in \Cref{fig:res-1-algo-gates-2d} and \Cref{fig:res-1-algo-gates-3d}.
 Both geometry complexity and grid refinement affect the scaling of the number of gates linearly.